microsoft/WhatTheHack/040-AKS_in_Azure/README.md

 - Challenge 8: **[Arc for k8s/data](Student/08-arc.md)**
    - Leverage Arc for Kubernetes to manage a non-AKS cluster, and Arc for data to deploy a managed database there

-You can find the source code and documentation for the required containers [here](Student/resources/README.md).
+You can find the source code and documentation in the resources files provided to you for the hack.

 ## Prerequisites